 It may seem like a lot, but not to worry.
 Simply follow your aftercare instructions and everything will go smoothly.
 If for some reason you do experience severe pain, excessive bleeding or swelling, or fever, please do not hesitate to give our office a call right away.

-If you have questions for us before or after your multiple tooth extractions and oral surgery, call the office of Henderson Oral Surgery & Dental Implant Center at (702) 270-2999.
+If you have questions for us before or after your multiple tooth extractions and oral surgery, call our Green Valley and St Rose offices for Henderson Oral Surgery & Dental Implant Center at (702) 270-2999.